3. Elland Road (Leeds United)

 Elland Road has been the home of Leeds United F.C. since the club’s foundation in 1919.
 Elland Road has four stands – the Revie Stand, the East Stand, the South Stand and the John Charles Stand– and a capacity of 37,890.

-Now playing host to matches in the Football League Championship, Sir Alex Ferguson once called it “the most intimidating venue in Europe”.
-Despite abortive plans to move in 2001, the club remains at the ground where it won the league in 1969, 1974 and 1992.
+Now playing host to matches in the Premier League, Sir Alex Ferguson once called it “the most intimidating venue in Europe”.
+Despite abortive plans to move in 2001, the club remains at the ground where it won the league in 1969, 1974, and 1992.
 What’s most important about Elland Road, though, is the place it retains in the life of the city, and the hearts of the locals.